-The financial statements of Starwood Real Estate Income Trust, Inc. as of December 31, 2021 and 2020, and for each of the three years in the period ended December 31, 2021, incorporated in this Prospectus by reference from Starwood Real Estate Income Trust, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2021, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report.
-Such financial statements are incorporated by reference in reliance upon the report of such firm given their authority as experts in accounting and auditing.
+The financial statements incorporated in this Prospectus by reference from Starwood Real Estate Income Trust, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2020, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report, which is incorporated herein by reference.
+Such financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.

-The statements included in our prospectus under the captions "Net Asset Value Calculation and Valuation Guidelines-Our Independent Valuation Advisor" and "Net Asset Value Calculation and Valuation
+The statements included in our prospectus under the captions "Net Asset Value Calculation and Valuation Guidelines-Our Independent Valuation Advisor" and "Net Asset Value Calculation and Valuation Guidelines-

-Guidelines- Valuation of Investments," relating to the role of our independent valuation advisor, have been reviewed by Altus Group U.S. Inc., an independent valuation firm, and are included in our prospectus given the authority of such firm as experts in property valuations and appraisals.
+Valuation of Investments," relating to the role of our independent valuation advisor, have been reviewed by Altus Group U.S. Inc., an independent valuation firm, and are included in our prospectus given the authority of such firm as experts in property valuations and appraisals.